 - Add 1 teaspoon of oil to the pan.

 - Lower the heat and add the onions and bell pepper.
-Stir in ¼ teaspoon salt, ½ teaspoon garlic granules, minced fresh garlic, and rosemary stems.
+Stir in 1/4 teaspoon salt, 1/2 teaspoon garlic granules, minced fresh garlic, and rosemary stems.

-- After the vegetables soften slightly, about 3 minutes, add the honey, orange slices, orange zest, dried rosemary, ½ teaspoon salt, and 1 teaspoon granulated garlic.
+- After the vegetables soften slightly, about 3 minutes, add the honey, orange slices, orange zest, dried rosemary, 1/2 teaspoon salt, and 1 teaspoon granulated garlic.
 Nestle the chicken thighs into the pan between the vegetables and oranges.
 Cover with a lid, leaving it cracked to let steam escape.
 Simmer on low for 10 to 12 minutes.

 - After 10 minutes, check the pan.
 To lightly thicken the sauce, mix 1 tablespoon of arrowroot powder with 1 tablespoon of cool water.
 Stir the slurry into the dish.
-Add ¼ teaspoon salt and ½ teaspoon granulated garlic.
+Add 1/4 teaspoon salt and 1/2 teaspoon granulated garlic.
 Mix well to avoid clumps.

 - Let it simmer for a few more minutes until the sauce thickens.
 If you prefer a thicker sauce, you can add more of the arrowroot slurry.
-The oranges will break down into a rich, flavorful glaze.
+The oranges will break down into a rich, flavorful sauce.

 - Check that the chicken’s internal temperature has reached 165°F. Taste and adjust the seasoning as needed by adding more salt, honey, garlic, or rosemary.
 Remove the rosemary stems before serving.